Placement Groups Overview

 - Should have unique name within AWS account

-- To provide the lowest latency, and the highest packet-per-second network performance for the placement group, choose an instance type that supports enhanced networking
+- To provide the lowest latency, and the highest packet-per-second network performance, choose instance type that supports enhanced networking

 - Only Specific Instance types (General Purpose, GPU, Compute, Memory, Storage Optimized – m4.10xlarge, c4.8xlarge, c3.8xlarge, g2.8xlarge, r3.8xlarge, i2.8xlarge, d2.8xlarge) which support 10 Gigabyte network performance can take full advantage of Placement Group